Caoimhinv/Machine-Learning-Statistics-Assignment/README.md

 - Demonstrations of three interesting scikit-learn algorithms.
 You may choose these yourself, based on what is covered in class or otherwise.
 Note that the demonstrations are at your discretion – you may choose to have an overall spread of examples across the library or pick a particular part that you find interesting.
 - Appropriate plots and other visualisations to enhance your notebook for viewers.

+## Progress:
+27/10 - did some reorganisation.
+INcorporated some lecture stuff that will be useful.
+Decided (maybe prematurely!) to use the wine dataset.
+Need to start working through that.
+Also work through the tutorial in order to put across an overview of the package

 2. Include a Jupyter notebook called scipy-stats.ipynb that contains the following.

 - A clear and concise overview of the scipy.stats Python library.